tudelft/AE4353-Y24/README.md

 	```
 	conda env create -f env.yml
 	```
 	This will install all dependencies and packages needed to complete the exercises that go along with this course.
-FOr some further documentation on managing environments, click [here](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html).
+For some further documentation on managing environments, click [here](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html).
 You can further check if the environment was correctly created by running:
 	```
 	conda env list
 	```